Mu2e/EventNtuple/tutorial/eventntuple-basics.md

 Because the EventNtuple is a [ROOT TTree](https://root.cern.ch/doc/master/classTTree.html), it can be accessed in either ROOT or python like any other TTree.

 ### Getting a list of EventNtuple files
+(Note these instructions may soon be outdated when Mu2e moves to the next generation of file handling tools.
+If they do not work, or you know that we have already updated, then post a message on the #analysis-tools Slack channel to let the Analysis Tools conveners know).

 First, get a list of EventNtuple datasets as follows:

 ```